 Here is a list of popular nearby places:

 You can browse the interactive map at the top of this post for other places.

 Over the years, I visited the HaTachana compound dozens of times.
 But the complex itself was rarely the final destination.
 Since there is parking and restrooms, this was usually the starting and ending point of trips to nearby areas.
-Therefore, if you are not going to an event, I suggest combining a visit to the HaTachana compound with one of the nearby attractions mentioned.
+Therefore, if you are not attending an event, I suggest combining a visit to the HaTachana compound with one of the nearby attractions mentioned.

 Have you ever been to the HaTachana compound?
 Tell us in the comments below.